webplatform/docs/css/properties/bottom/index.md

 |Applies to=All elements
 |Inherited=No
 |Media=visual
-|Computed value=the specified absolute length, or the specified percentage, or 'auto'
+|Computed value=If specified as a length, the corresponding absolute length; if specified as a percentage, the specified value; otherwise, 'auto'.
 |Animatable=Yes
 |CSS object model property=bottom
 |Values={{CSS Property Value